-Michael Zimmer, PhD, is a privacy and Internet ethics scholar, most notable for his work in online privacy, the ethical dimensions of social media, library privacy, and Internet research ethics.
+Michael Zimmer, PhD, is a privacy and internet ethics scholar, most notable for his work in online privacy, the ethical & policy dimensions of internet technologies, libraries & privacy, and internet research ethics.

 - Information Society Series book announcement: After Access: Inclusion, Development, and a More Mobile Internet December 2, 2015

 - Call for Chapters: “Internet Research Ethics for the Social Age: New Cases and Challenges” October 13, 2015